-WELCOME to a personal website about Nantwich - the place where they pay you to
+WELCOME to a personal website about Nantwich - the place where they

 live!
 Or so some wits say (see

 here).
 The town is served with a number of

 websites, and I like to think of this as one of them!
 For a list

 My website is a mixture

 of random thoughts and ideas which appeal to me, as well as details of